SunCrescent/virtexpayment/README.md

 How does it work?
 -----------------
-Prices for your products remain in fiat currency (canadian dollars).
+Prices for your products remain in fiat currency (canadian dollars only).
 During checkout, the order's balance in $CA is converted to Bitcoins using the curent exchange rate.
 Your customers will be instructed to send a BTC payment to a special receiving address linked to your merchant account.
 Once the payment is received, Magento will complete the checkout process.

 Features
 --------